 But how does a 2 PC setup work exactly?
 Why is it better, and how do you set it up?
-In this ultimate guide, we will answer all of your questions and show precisely how to set up 2 PC Streaming step by step.
+In this ultimate guide, we will answer all of your questions and show you precisely how to set up 2 PC Streaming step by step.

 Single vs. Dual PC Streaming Setup

 A Single PC Setup is when you record and stream on the same computer.
-This setup is by far the easiest, but the streaming can affect gameplay and quality of the recording because it is so CPU intensive.
+This setup is by far the easiest, but the streaming can affect gameplay and the quality of the recording because it is so CPU intensive.

 If, for example, you are streaming game-related content, you might experience some performance issues depending on the game.
 Some games don’t play as well while broadcasting on the same PC; unless you are using a costly multi-core system, your stream will suffer.